The 'FAILURE lab' began as a research week while making the solo FAILURE. I brought together actors, dancers, improvisers and clowns to ask:

 I kept the name.

-'FAILURE lab' became an umbrella, under which I share my practice, and the questions driving my latest creative process through teaching.
+'FAILURE lab' became an umbrella, under which I shared my practice, and the questions driving my latest creative processes.

 Improvisation and Performance Workshops

-We create from the radical possibilities within the present.
+Together, 'we' create from the radical possibilities within the present.
+By 'we' I mean everyone present who wishes to join.

 We practice getting lost as a strategy, disarming habits and judgments, playing with mystery, overwhelm, underwhelm, and excess.
 What situations will make my dancing body unfamiliar to myself?